wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/5-exercise-authorize-security-groups.md

 Replace the string `<VIEWER-GROUP-OBJECTID>` with the value copied from the All Groups page.

-Now create the view to display the categories.
+Now create the view to display the products.

 Add a new folder **Products** to the **Views** folder.
 Add a new file, **Index.cshtml**, to the new **Products** folder and add the following code to it.
 This will display all the products provided by the API: